Richard Price: Moral philosophy

 The Review of the Principal Questions in Morals (1758, 3rd ed. revised 1787) contains Price's theory of ethics.
 The work is supposedly a refutation of Francis Hutcheson.
 Price represented a different tradition, deontological ethics rather than the virtue ethics of Hutcheson, going back to Samuel Clarke and John Balguy.
 The book is divided into ten chapters, the first of which gives his main ethical theory, allied to that of Ralph Cudworth.
 Other chapters show his relation to Joseph Butler and Immanuel Kant.
 Philosophically and politically Price had something in common with Thomas Reid.
 As a moralist Price is now regarded as a precursor to the rational intuitionism of the 20th century.
 He drew, among other sources, on Cicero and Panaetius, and has been labelled a "British Platonist".

 J. G. A. Pocock comments that Price was a moralist first, putting morality well ahead of democratic attachments.
-He was widely criticised for that and an absence of interest in civil society.
+Price was widely criticised for that and for an absence of interest in civil society.
 As well as Burke, John Adams, Adam Ferguson and Josiah Tucker wrote against him.
 James Mackintosh wrote that Price was attempting to revive moral obligation.
 Théodore Simon Jouffroy preferred Price to Cudworth, Reid and Dugald Stewart.
 See also William Whewell's History of Moral Philosophy in England; Alexander Bain's Mental and Moral Sciences; and Thomas Fowler's monograph on Shaftesbury and Hutcheson.